dsrkafuu/hugo-theme-fuji/README.md

 [English](https://github.com/amzrk2/hugo-theme-fuji#readme) | [简体中文](https://github.com/amzrk2/hugo-theme-fuji/blob/master/README_CN.md)

-> Note that there will be major changes in the image lazyload shortcode, meaning that you can set **different aspect ratios** for images to generate lazyload placeholders.
-Once this feature is complete, this theme will enter the **maintenance stage**, and no new features will be added.
-Future support for the new Hugo version will still be available.

 > I am currently working on my new Hugo site with **a brand new theme**, and are planning to port the theme to a similar blog theme, you can preview it at <https://amzrk2.cc>.
 If you like this new theme, please give the [**theme repository**](https://github.com/amzrk2/amzrk2-ng) a star and I'll do my best to speed up the development process.

 Supported languages: `cs`, `en`, `ja`, `nl`, `pt-pt`, `zh-hans`, `zh-hant`.
 Check the i18n folder to add more languages.